After pair of mass shootings, Trump remains out of sight

 The motive for the Dayton shooting, which happened at a popular nightlife area, was not immediately known.
 But Democrats pointed to the El Paso attack and blamed Trump for his incendiary rhetoric about immigrants that they say fosters an atmosphere of hate and violence.

-Authorities are investigating the possibility the shooting in El Paso was a hate crime, working to confirm whether a racist, anti-immigrant screed posted online shortly beforehand was written by the man arrested in the attack on the border city.
+The El Paso police chief said Sunday that a racist, anti-immigrant screed posted online shortly before the shooting has been linked to the man arrested in the attack on the border city.
 The writer expresses concern that an influx of Hispanics into the United States will replace aging white voters, potentially turning Texas blue in upcoming elections and swinging the White House to the Democrats.
+Federal prosecutors say they're treating the shooting as a domestic terrorism case.

 Trump's language about immigrants, and his hardline policies, loomed over the El Paso shooting.

-He has described groups of immigrants as "infestations," declared in his campaign kickoff that many of those coming from Mexico were "rapists," recently told four congresswomen of color to "go back" to the countries where they came from, deemed a caravan of Hispanic migrants as invaders and wondered why the United States accepted so many immigrants from "s---hole countries" like Haiti, El Salvador and African nations.
+He has described groups of immigrants as "infestations," declared in his campaign kickoff that many of those coming from Mexico were "rapists,"deemed a caravan of Hispanic migrants as invaders and wondered why the United States accepted so many immigrants from "s---hole countries" like Haiti, El Salvador and African nations.
 Critics also point to his campaign proposal to ban all Muslims from entering the United States, his suggestion that President Barack Obama was not born in the United States and his administration's efforts to curtail asylum and separate immigrant children from their parents at the border.

 The president has also repeatedly been denounced for being slow to criticize acts of violence carried out by white nationalists, or deem them acts of domestic terrorism, most notably when he declared there were good people on "both sides" of the 2017 deadly clash in Charlottesville.
 The number of hate groups has surged to record highs under Trump's presidency, according to the Southern Poverty Law Center.